What is elder abuse?

 What is LEARN?

-The Lethbridge Elder Abuse Response Network (LEARN) is a collaboration of human services organizations that responds to and provides education, awareness and advocacy for those at risk of or already experiencing abuse, as well as the community at large.
-The network consists of a full-time Case Manager, a part time Coordinator, a Steering Committee made up of representatives from Alberta Health Services, Lethbridge Police Service, Lethbridge Senior Citizens Organization, and the City of Lethbridge, as well as representatives from 29 human support service agencies.
+The Lethbridge Elder Abuse Response Network (LEARN) is a collaboration of human service organizations that are invested in addressing and supporting those experiencing elder abuse.
+LEARN responds to and provides education, awareness, and advocacy for those at risk of or already experiencing elder abuse, as well as the community at large.
+LEARN consists of a full-time case manager as well as a full-time supervisor, a network of approximately 15 different local agencies and a steering committee.

 What services does LEARN provide?